discretize/discretize-guides/fractals/shattered-observatory/index.md

 </Grid>

 <Tips>
     <Tip specialization="chronomancer">If you don't have a <Specialization name="spellbreaker"/>, run <Skill id="10267"/> for the entire fractal due to the <Instability name="No Pain, No Gain"/> mistlock instability.
-Alternatively you can use <Skill id="10185"/> which also grants permanent <Boon name="protection"/> to the party upon sharing, but don't use it before a <Skill id="29830"/>, otherwise the cooldown will be too long for the next set of boons.</Tip>
+Alternatively you can use <Skill id="10185"/> which also grants permanent <Boon name="protection"/> to the party upon sharing, but don't use it before a <Skill id="29830"/>, otherwise the cooldown will be too long for the next set of boons.<br/>Keep in mind that the third hit of you auto-attack chain (and from your <Skill id="10173"/> clone) remove a boon as well.</Tip>
+    <Tip specialization="spellbreaker">Time <Skill id="45252"/> to remove two boons from the bosses every 20 seconds.</Tip>
     <Tip specialization="druid">Combine <Trait id="1038"/> with <Skill id="12569"/> for party <Boon name="stability"/> below 33% health.</Tip>
 </Tips>